 - Opera House

 There is $245,000 in subsidies available per year.
 Applications are considered monthly throughout the year, subject to availability of funds.
 Subsidies cannot be confirmed for the next financial year in advance, until the Annual Plan has been approved.

 About the grant

-Contact Positively Wellington Venues Limited to reserve your dates and secure a quote.
+Contact Venues Wellington to reserve your dates and secure a quote.
 Applications are considered at the end of each month and will be responded to by the second week of the following month.